Van Alen Sessions is an online short-documentary series highlighting current debates about urban infrastructure.

 Episode Three of Power Lines takes us inside the Pilgrim Nuclear Reactor in Plymouth, Mass., where a planned 2019 shutdown has locals struggling with impending economic turmoil, toxic waste storage, and the dilemma of meeting lower emissions standards while letting go of the zero carbon footprint of nuclear energy.
 A plant safety inspector, local environmental activists, and Plymouth’s economic development manager offer first-hand insight on what the energy future holds in one of the nation’s first cities.

-On June 15, we hosted a preview screening and discussion with Mark Alan Hughes, professor of practice at PennDesign, faculty director of the Kleinman Center for Energy Policy, and Lead Investigator at the Department of Energy’s Energy Efficient Buildings Hub at the Philadelphia Navy Yard; documentary director and producer Kelly Loudenberg; Sommer Mathis, editor, CityLab; and Wes Rozen, partner, SITU Studio, and author Ginger Strand.
+On June 15, 2016 we hosted a preview screening and discussion of season two of Van Alen Sessions, Season Two: Power Lines, with Mark Alan Hughes, professor of practice at PennDesign, faculty director of the Kleinman Center for Energy Policy, and Lead Investigator at the Department of Energy’s Energy Efficient Buildings Hub at the Philadelphia Navy Yard; documentary director and producer Kelly Loudenberg; Sommer Mathis, editor, CityLab; and Wes Rozen, partner, SITU Studio, and author Ginger Strand.